illinois-mla/phys-398-mla-image/README.md

-# PHYS 2XX Labs Docker Image
+# PHYS 398 MLA Docker Image

 Docker image for the PHYS 398 MLA used to power the [PrairieLearn workspaces](https://prairielearn.readthedocs.io/en/latest/workspaces/).